ulahello/sw/README.md

 - `:.6` represents 0.6 seconds
 - `1::1.1` represents 1 hour and 1.1 seconds

+it's also okay to add whitespace between separators.

 ## the Use Case

 the original use case was to improve on the experience of using an interactive python shell as a stopwatch.